noelelesban/TEST-API/README.md

 - A User Account can recieve tokens through a transaction
 - Update a User Accounts status field in the database

 I have Node.js as the runtime environment and Mongoose Library for Object Data Modeling in MongoDB.
 I have implemeted Optimistic Concurrency to ensure that multiple users make changes to User data without any conflict.
+The get_information.js file inside the routes folder has the main code for all the API functions.